quinnliu/CV/README.md

 ## COMMUNITIES
 <b>[hackNY Fellow](http://hackny.org/a/) | Summer 2014</b>
 - Lived together with 25 other developers in the program & had a lecture series with founders of top NYC based tech companies including Joel Spolsky (Trello & stackoverflow), Jonah Peretti(HuffPo & Buzzfeed), Fred Wilson(USV), Zach Sims(codecademy), Ryan Bubinski(codecademy), etc. to learn the ins & outs of starting & leading a startup.
+- Help with accounting using quickbooks & review of hackNY applications.

 <b>Co-founded Visual Art Club at Virginia Tech | 2011 – 2013</b>
 - Taught 20+ members through 2 hour/week workshops about the classical visual